Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: Numerical Solutions

 \subsection{Varying \texorpdfstring{$\alpha=\beta$}{Lg}}

-In varying $\alpha=\beta$ we kept $Q=0.5$ and $r_h=1$ for all values, leading to the bound on $\alpha$, $0<\alpha\lesssim0.07$.
-Hence we only investigate up to $\alpha=0.07$.
+In varying $\alpha=\beta$ we kept $Q=0.5$; we also restrict $\alpha \lesssim 0.07$ as this is the approximate limit on $\alpha$ so that the bound in equation~(\ref{chi_phiprime_h}) is satisfied, as required for the gradient of $\phi$ to be real at the horizon as given by equation~(\ref{phiprime_h}).
 The results of these variations can be seen in Figure \ref{fig3}.
 We first note that varying the coupling for this $(\alpha,Q)$ does not produce a great deal of variation with respect to the electric field and the time component of the metric.

-We only focus on values between $0.01\leq\alpha\leq0.07$ as values below $0.01$ produce only very small scalar fields and do not add much to the discussion.
+Furthermore, we only focus on values between $0.01\leq\alpha\leq0.07$ as values below $0.01$ produce only very small scalar fields and do not add much to the discussion.
 In the case of $\alpha\sim\mathcal{O}(0.001)$ the scalar profile does not change for varying values of $\alpha$ and so we can only conclude that the numerical errors following from the solution are larger than the contribution from the actual scalar field.
-However, values greater than $\approx0.07$ do not allow us to perform the initial \textit{NDSolve} to obtain the initial shooting parameters, as the initial gradient is imaginary.
 It seems that the increase in the scalar field is linear with the increase in the coupling constant $\alpha$.
 This follows from the form of $(\ref{3})$ and $(\ref{35a})$, which are linear in $\alpha$ and hence it is not unexpected that the $\phi$ field increases linearly with the value of $\alpha$.

-The small down turns in the results for $\alpha=0.01$ and $\alpha=0.03$ align with the value $r$ that corresponds to $r\approx1.1r_h$ which was around the value that the $tt$ equation began to break down.
-Consequently, there is no new new physics in this but rather it is an expression of the $tt$ equation not being satisfied for small values of $r$ due to numerical error.